SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 ## Payment availability

 Even though MobilePay Online supports several currencies, the payment instrument itself is only available for payers in Denmark and Finland.
-This allows a shop in Norway to take payments in NOK from a Danish payer if the shop supports shipping to Denmark, for instance.
+This allows a shop in Norway to receive payments in NOK from a Danish payer if the shop supports shipping to Denmark, for instance.

 {% include iterator.html